webui/nice.js/README.md

 Now you can use small JavaScript file that extends your JavaScript syntax with new useful tools. for example, you can get last element of array in this way `arr.last()` or first element with `arr.first()`.
 Also you can get shifted element from start or end of array in this way `arr.first(2)` and `arr.last(1)`.

+This library is very easy and you can find source code in file [nice.js](nice.js)

-To use this script just include it in your HTML page bofore all other script tags.
+To use this script just include it in your HTML page before all other script tags.

 ```javascript
 <script src="https://raw.githubusercontent.com/webui/nice.js/master/nice.js"></script>